bitaemi/rxjs-reactive-patterns/README.md

 The `resolve` method of `CourseDetailResolver`:

-- makes a request to retrive the course by the url
+- makes a request to retrieve the course by the url

 - keeps the result